jularumbe/jularumbe/README.md

 Hi, i'm @jularumbe
-I'm currently learning Javascript and Typescript Interested in coding video games with Phaser
+My everyday work is IT support, currently learning technologies such as Proxmox, Zabbix and RouterOS I'm also interested in developing video games, studying Javascript, Typescript and using Phaser 3 library To reach me: jularumbe@gmail.com